unsw-restech/unsw-restech.github.io/docs/using_katana/running_jobs.md

 ### Step 1: Create a Job Script File

-You can create a job script file using command-line editors like `nano` or `vi`.
+You can create a job script file in command-line editors like `Powershell`.
 For example, using `nano`:

 ```bash
 # Create a new file called myjob.pbs